Our Vision

 The Concept of an Integrated Digitally Enabled Approach to Spatial Planning

-In light of the transition to a circular economy and based on the fourth Industrial revolution’s focus on redesigning systems, we propose a transformative digitalisation of spatial planning – a people-centric process which is enabled by digital technologies.
+In light of the transition to a circular economy and based on the fourth Industrial revolution’s focus on redesigning systems, we propose a transformative digitalisation of spatial planning – a community-focused, scientifically-based, and digitally-enabled decision-making process.
 It will generate better engagement in the plan-making process, enhance efficiency and optimise the value of data, and it will allow stakeholders, planners, designers, and policymakers to think intelligently through an evidence-based decision-making process.
 Participation using digital technologies for communication and design are central to its transformation.